symfony/symfony-docs/console.rst

         public function __construct(bool $requirePassword = false)
         {
             // best practices recommend to call the parent constructor first and
             // then set your own properties.
-That wouldn't work in this case
+That would not work in this case
             // because configure() needs the properties set in this constructor
             $this->requirePassword = $requirePassword;